- Get link

 π¬ FAQ – Movement & Mental Clarity

-πͺ That’s okay!
-Do heel lifts, spinal twists, or standing push-ups.
-Movement isn’t about location—it’s about frequency.
+πͺ Do heel lifts, spinal twists, standing push-ups.
+It’s about frequency, not location.

-πΆ Walking is great—but add occasional resistance (stairs, squats) for full benefit.
+πΆ Walking is great — add occasional resistance (stairs, squats) for extra benefit.

-5. Why do I get brain fog in the afternoon?
+5) Why do I get afternoon brain fog?

 π§ Likely from circulatory slowdown and sitting fatigue.
-Stand, stretch, breathe = reset.
+Stand, stretch, breathe — quick reset.

 π Navigation